htcondor/htcondor/docs/admin-manual/networking.rst

 above description).
 It authorizes all connection requests (from process
 B) at the READ authorization level.
-As usual, whether process B authorizes process A to do whatever it is trying to do is up to the security policy for process B; from the HTCondor security model’s point of view, it is as if process A connected to process B, even though at the network layer, the reverse is true.
+As usual, whether process B authorizes process A to do whatever it is trying to do is up to the security policy for process B; from the HTCondor security model's point of view, it is as if process A connected to process B, even though at the network layer, the reverse is true.